dunglas/mercure/spec/mercure.md

 ![Discovery Schema](discovery.png)

 If the publisher is a server, it **SHOULD** advertise the URL of one or more hubs to the subscriber, allowing it to receive live updates when topics are updated.
-If more than one hub URL is specified, it is expected that the publisher will notify each hub, so the subscriber **MAY** subscribe to one or more of them.
+If more than one hub URL is specified, it is **RECOMMENDED** that the publisher notifies each hub, so the subscriber **MAY** subscribe to one or more of them.

 The publisher **SHOULD** include at least one Link Header [@!RFC5988] with `rel=mercure` (a hub link header).
 The target URL of these links **MUST** be a hub implementing the Mercure protocol.